ENuel20/ENuel20/README.md

 # Hi there, I'm Onana 👋

-I'm a **Solana Core Developer** building at the intersection of decentralized systems, finance, and intelligence.
+I'm a **Solana Core Developer** building at the intersection of decentralized systems, finance, and Airtificial intelligence.
 My passion is architecting robust, high-performance protocols that push the boundaries of what's possible on-chain.

 ---